Kendall Francois' house

 99 Fulton Avenue Poughkeepsie

-This Google Street View image of 99 Fulton Avenue was taken in September of 2017.
+This Google Street View image of 99 Fulton Avenue was taken in September 2017.

 The house was built in 1920.
-It is 1,600 square feet in size, and it has three bedrooms.
+It is 1,600 square feet in size and has three bedrooms.

 One year after Francois' arrest, the property was sold for just $14,500.
 The new owners then renovated the property and sold it for $105,000 roughly one year later.

-On the right, you can see a photograph of the forensics team, most of whom had to wear anti-putrefaction masks.
-Curious passersby who stopped to see what was going on were so repulsed by the horrible smells that they reportedly had to step away from the house.
+On the right, you can see a photograph of the forensics team, who had to wear anti-putrefaction masks.
+Curious passersby who stopped to see what was going on were so repulsed by the smell that they had to back away from the house.

 Kendall Francois